AlecAivazis/bwl/supressionRoom.md

 a possibility that the mobs will respawn when the hunter resets.
 [This video](https://youtu.be/ViurYyGYBCs?t=140) provides a good overview of how to kite this pack.

-The mobs should be tanked (1 tank to each) on the corner before the path on to the supression room.
+The mobs should be tanked on the corner before the path on to the supression room (1 tank to each).
 Wyrmkinds need to be kept asleep by druids.